Tobacco Free Housing

 -

-Tobacco-free housing policies typically focus their attention on smoking specifically.
+Tobacco-free housing policies typically focus on smoking.
 The idea behind smoke-free housing is the notion that smokers who live in subsidized housing are negatively affecting those around them.
-Secondhand smoke is known to have negative impacts on the health and wellness of all people and especially young children and the elderly.
+Secondhand smoke is known to have negative impacts on the health and wellness of all people, especially young children and the elderly.
 If a housing complex or unit manager decides to, he or she can implement a policy that forbids smoking within and around the subsidized housing units.

 The easiest time to implement a smoke- or tobacco-free policy is when the complex is vacant.
 If that is not possible, one way to implement the policy is one unit at a time.
 As the leases come up for renewal, it can be explained to the tenant that a tobacco-free policy is being implemented.
 Another way is to set a specific date when the tobacco-free policy will take effect.
 The idea behind this option is that the tenants will be given plenty of advanced notice and the entire complex will be affected at the same time.
 However, sometimes this option does not run as smoothly as intended and some units do not go tobacco-free until the new lease is established, anyway.